 With engineering students Karthik Maddur ’19 and Kishan Thakurdin ’19, Omiponle was part of the winning team at the 2019 O’Malley School of Business Innovation Challenge.
 The trio won the $2,500 prize, having created QuickMech, a smartphone app that allows users to find local car mechanics in their area.

-Omiponle was a graduate research assistant in the business analytics department at Manhattan College during the fall 2020 semester.
+Omiponle was a graduate research assistant in the business analytics department at Manhattan University during the fall 2020 semester.
 During that time, she conducted data analysis on different datasets related to CRISPR, a tool used for editing genomes.
 She also performed data visualization using R coding and graphing.

 Omiponle currently works as a product marketing manager at 3 Twenty Spice, a family owned company run by Chef Sinclair Thorne III and his spouse Kaye Gentle, which produces refined pepper and barbecue sauces.